Haantjes Algebras of Classical Integrable Systems: Introduction

-The structure of the paper is the following.
-In Section 2, we review the main algebraic properties of Nijenhuis and Haantjes tensors.
-In Section 3, the spectral properties of Haantjes operators are discussed.
-In Section 4, we introduce the main geometrical structures needed for the discussion of integrability, i.e. the $\omega \mathcal{H}$ manifolds; also, we clarify their relation with $\omega N$ manifolds.
-Section 5 contains the theorem that characterizes complete integrability via the Haantjes geometry.
-In Section 6, new integrable models related to analytic functions and to the wave equation are deduced from suitable Haantjes structures.
-Section 7 is devoted to the problem of separability of the Hamilton-Jacobi equation in the context of Haantjes geometry.
+The structure of the paper is as follows.
+In Section 2, we review the main algebraic properties of Nijenhuis and Haantjes tensors, and the notion of Haantjes algebras introduced in \cite{TT2017}.
+In Section 3, we introduce the main geometric structures needed for the discussion of integrability, i.e. the $\omega \mathscr{H}$ manifolds; also, we clarify their relation with $\omega N$ manifolds.
 In particular, a theorem guaranteeing the existence of the DH coordinates is proved.
+Besides, the notion of generator of a Haantjes structure is defined.
+Section 4 contains the theorem that characterizes complete integrability via the Haantjes geometry.
+In Section 5, new integrable models related to the wave equation are deduced from suitable Haantjes structures.

-In Section 8, a procedure for the construction of Haantjes structures for a given integrable system with two degrees of freedom is proposed.
+In Section 6, a procedure for the construction of Haantjes structures for a given integrable system with two degrees of freedom is proposed.
 Also, the relevant example of the superintegrable Post-Winternitz system, whose separation coordinates are still not known, is worked out.
-Some applications of our theory of separation of variables are proposed in Section 9.
-Open problems and future research plans are sketched in the final Section 10.
+An application of our theory to a stationary reduction of the seventh-order equation of the KdV hierarchy is discussed in Section 7.
+Some open problems are discussed in the final Section 8.